Gamped/MatchFixzer/README.md

-# MatchFixzer _- Team generation for games/sports_
+# MatchFixzer _- Team generator for games/sports_
 MatchFixzer is a program, which helps with team generation and ranking of players in group-based games/sports.

-This was a small project to try to find a good way of forming balanced teams when playing games/sports.
+_This was a small project to try to find a good way of forming balanced teams when playing games/sports._

 ### *Technical information:*